 The documentation must also address the "substantial limitation(s)" posed by the impairment and how the disability causes academic difficulties.
 To ensure complete documentation, we suggest printing the appropriate guidelines and/or form provided below (there are printer friendly versions of each), and giving a copy to your clinician/s for preparing documentation.
 Students are also advised to keep a copy of any documentation they provide to CASS.

 While physicians and/or other evaluators may submit recommendations regarding specific accommodations, the CASS professional staff who are familiar with the educational environment at Caltech determine the extent to which the recommended accommodations are appropriate within this context.
 In short, the evaluator's recommendations provide helpful information, but are not binding.If, in the judgment of CASS, there is insufficient diagnostic or clinical information in support of the requested accommodations, students may be asked to submit new and/or additional documentation.
 CASS's evaluation review can also include consultation with at least one clinical consultant, in addition to a required meeting with the student before final determination of formalized accommodation can be made.

 CASS registration and accommodation process:

-2. Complete and sign the Medical Consent Form, and give it to your licensed medical provider
+2. Complete and sign the Medical Consent Form (if needed), and give it to your licensed medical provider

-4. Request a meeting with CASS to discuss reasonable accommodation.
+4. Request a meeting with CASS to discuss reasonable accommodations.

 Forms and/or Instructions for: